NGWPC/nwm-region-mgr/README.md

 source .venv/bin/activate
 ```

-You will then be able to install ngen-regionalization.
+You will then be able to install nwm_region_mgr.
 There are a few download variants that users may be interested in.

 ```bash
 # Regular package install